-It is recognised that sometimes children are capable of abusing their peers.
-All children should be able to attend school and learn in a safe environment.
+It is recognised that sometimes children are capable of abusing other children and young people.
+All children should be able to attend academy and learn in a safe environment.
 When this is compromised by the actions or behaviours of their peers this will be dealt with through our behaviour policy.